michellesanver/starting-php/chapter-2/chapter-2-video-10-git-commit-and-push.md

-# Chapter 2: Commit and push, the git workflow
+# Chapter 2 video 10: Commit and push, the git workflow
 Now you have a repository, and you know how to run your code locally.
 Your code is only on your machine.
 If you go to github and browse your repository, nothing is there yet.

 A common workflow that programmers use is the following: